WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 The goals of this project are to:

-1. Comprehensively define cell-state differences between distinct cardiac fibroblast (CF) populations.
+1. Comprehensively define cell-state differences between failing and non-failing cardiac fibroblast (CF) populations.
-2. Accurately predict CF phenotype that can generalize and be applied to a large-drug screen to uncover potential hits to better treat cardiac fibrosis.
+2. Accurately predict CF phenotype that can generalize and be applied to a large-drug screen to find hits that make the failing cells look healthy.

 ## Cell Painting